 - 2 cups flour, plus extra for rolling out the dough

 - Silver dragées

-- Mix in flour, baking powder and salt, just till combined.
-Cover with plastic wrap and refrigerate one hour.
+- Mix in baking powder, salt, and flour just until combined.
+Cover with plastic wrap and refrigerate for one hour.

 - Preheat oven to 350º.
 Line baking sheets with parchment paper and set aside.